-A lot has been going on since my last Blog and that’s probably the root cause as to why there hasn’t actually been a Blog in a such a while.
+A lot has been going on since my last Blog and that’s probably the root cause of why there hasn’t actually been a Blog in a such a while.
 The most obvious thing to the casual reader is that the website has moved.
 The previous site was hosted by SiteBuilder but for a number of reasons I’m never using them again – full details on request but I suggest you avoid them too.
 So a site rebuild is underway as a matter of priority; beyond that the really big news is that I’ve bought a yacht and the planning for the trip continues apace.
 All that whilst striving to manage the last bits of the house refurb’ and holding down the 9-5 job.

 My planned date for leaving the UK is 16 Sep 2017; there is nothing special about this date but it should allow me a reasonable amount of time to work for the charity Turn to Starboard after leaving the City in May, while still giving me a fair weather passage to the Canary Islands, where I’ll sit out the end of the North Atlantic hurricane season before heading to the Caribbean for Christmas.
 With that date in mind I’ve less than a year to go and the enormity of the undertaking is beginning to dawn on me.
 Today I thought about delaying by a year in order to do more on the yacht, save more money, and generally give me more planning time… but I also read somewhere that those that delay and over plan often never leave, so I fully intend to stick to that date.